ffMathy/testability-kata/README.md

 ```

 ### Example of inheritance converted to composition
-Note how we only lose 1 line of code!
+Note how we only lose very few lines of code!
 Think about this for a second - not bad for a more losely coupled system.

 ```
 public class Foo
 {
   Bar bar;

+  public Foo(Bar bar) {
+    this.bar = bar;
+  }

   public void MainMethod() {
     bar.BaseMethod();